Red House eviction defense: December 2020 deescalation

 The director of the Coalition to Save Portland visited the Red House on December 11, and reported, among other things, that the Kinney family wanted a letter offering assurances that people would not be arrested or prosecuted if they worked to take down barriers.
-Also on the 11th, a GoFundMe fundraising campaign to help the Kinney family repurchase their house surpassed $260,000, approximately the amount the developer paid for it in 2018.
-By the 14th, the amount surpassed $300,000.
+That same day, a GoFundMe fundraising campaign to help the Kinney family repurchase their house surpassed $260,000, approximately the amount the developer paid for it in 2018.
+By the 14th, the campaign surpassed $300,000.

-Two days later, the Kinney family reached a tentative deal with the City of Portland, which would prevent the eviction as long as barricades would come down in the neighborhood.
-The announcement was accompanied by an apology from the mayor and police chief for their tweets, in which they said that by referring to the protest as an attempted "autonomous zone" and issuing threats to the protesters, they had escalated the situation and resulted in threats to the family.
+Two days later, the Kinney family reached a tentative deal with the City of Portland which would prevent their eviction as long as barricades came down in the neighborhood.
+The announcement was accompanied by an apology from the mayor and police chief for their tweets; this apology explained that by referring to the protest as an attempted "autonomous zone" and issuing threats to the protesters, they had escalated the situation, which caused threats to the family.

-The Kinney family echoed that sentiment in a statement, as did City Council member Jo Ann Hardesty and local news outlets.
-In a press conference the following day, Mayor Wheeler expressed "disgust" at the idea that his own statements constituted a "win", saying that "we are talking about safety.
+The Kinney family echoed that sentiment in their statement, as did City Council member Jo Ann Hardesty and local news outlets.
+In a press conference the following day, Mayor Wheeler expressed "disgust" at the idea that his statements constituted a "win" for protesters, saying that "we are talking about safety.
 And if you think that negotiating at the head of a gun is a win, you need to reevaluate."
-He further stated that "nobody should take this as an invitation to do it anywhere else.
+He added that "nobody should take this as an invitation to do it anywhere else.
 The end result could turn out very differently."

 Wheeler also announced that the Kinney family and the developer had reached a "tentative" deal, but later retracted the claim.

-Following the announcement by the mayor and police chief, activists requested assistance in removing the barriers.
-By December 14, they had been removed and traffic along Mississippi and Albina avenues had been restored.
+Following those announcements by the mayor and police chief, activists requested assistance in removing the barriers.
+By December 14, they were fully removed and traffic along Mississippi and Albina avenues was restored.

-Willamette Week stated "if the closure of a major city street caused any neighborhood resentment, it hasn't been apparent", describing how a local coffeeshop, open during the defense, allowed activists to use their bathroom and that neighbors frequently purchased coffee for the activists.
+Willamette Week stated "if the closure of a major city street caused any neighborhood resentment, it hasn't been apparent", describing how a local coffee shop, open during the defense, allowed activists to use their bathroom and that neighbors frequently purchased coffee for the activists.
 Residents also supplied material to build the barricade.
-On December 17, KATU reported that protestors were out of the street, but that some were still camped at the house and on a neighboring lot.
-They stated that some neighbors were afraid to speak publicly, and that they said some protestors were still engaging in intimidating behavior.
+On December 17, KATU reported that protestors were no longer blocking the street, but that some remained encamped at the house and on a neighboring lot.
+They stated that some neighbors were afraid to speak publicly and that these neighbors claimed some protestors were still engaging in intimidating behavior.